oya163/oya163.github.io/_posts/2018-10-16-how-to-contribute-to-nepali-nlp.markdown

 <img src="https://tatoeba.org/img/list.svg?1539541927#list" alt="" height="16">
  to select **nepali** and press OK.

 * On another tab, open [Easy Nepali Typing] [2] website which helps us to convert English texts into Nepali texts.
 For example: **Ma nepal janchu -> म नेपाल जान्छु**

 * In [Easy Nepali Typing] [2] you need to type the English words with Nepali essence for the English sentence of your choice.

 * For example: if you selected **I caught a cold today.** from Tatoeba site.
-Then, in EasyNepaliTyping, you need to type **malai aaja rugha laageko cha |**.
-As you type, it will converted into **मलाई आज रुघा लागेको छ ।**
+Then, in [EasyNepaliTyping] [2], you need to type **malai aaja rugha laageko cha |**.
+As you type, it gets converted into **मलाई आज रुघा लागेको छ ।**

 * Once you get Nepali text, simply copy paste into previously opened Tatoeba site, select Language as Nepali and submit your translation.

 * Yayy!!!

 I hope you enjoyed this tutorial.
 Thank you very much.

 Keep contributing !!!

 Many many thanks to [Tatoeba] [1] and [Easy Nepali Typing] [2].